tejuingalagi/github-access-report/README.md

   token: YOUR_GITHUB_PERSONAL_ACCESS_TOKEN
 ```

-👉 Generate token from GitHub → Settings → Developer Settings → Personal Access Tokens
+👉 Generate token from:
+GitHub → Settings → Developer Settings → Personal Access Tokens

 ---

-### 3. Run the application
+### 3. Run the Application

-Using Maven:

 ```
 mvn spring-boot:run
 ```

-Or run the main class in IDE.
+Or run the main class from your IDE.

 ---

 ### 4. Test the API

-Open browser or Postman:

 ```
 http://localhost:8080/api/github/access-report?org=your-org